-

 Climate action grants

-Our Climate Action Grants support projects working to reduce greenhouse gas (GHG) emissions, activities supporting community resilience, and projects supporting an equitable transition to low-carbon living on the Kāpiti Coast.
+Grants were for projects to reduce greenhouse gas (GHG) emissions, support community resilience, and help with a fair transition to low-carbon living on the Kāpiti Coast.

 Find out more about greenhouse gas emissions and what Council’s doing.